opentok/OpenTok-Ruby-SDK/README.md

 ## Important changes since v2.2.0

+**Changes in v3.0.0:**

+The SDK now now requires Ruby v2.0.0 or higher.
+For Ruby v1.9.3 please continue to use the OpenTok Ruby SDK v2.5.0.

 **Changes in v2.2.2:**

 The default setting for the `create_session()` method is to create a session with the media mode set